tldr-pages/tldr/pages/common/git-repl.md

 `git repl`

-- Run a git command while in REPL:
+-  Run a Git command while in the Git interactive shell:

 `{{git_subcommand}} {{command_arguments}}`

-- Run a command (not through Git) while in REPL:
+- Run a command (not through Git) while in the Git interactive shell:

 `!{{command}}`